 - Review the concerning exam(s), outline the students behaviors and document what led you to believe the student cheated through our online report form.

-- Discuss the concern with the student (privately) and let them know you are required to report the concern to the Office of Student Conduct and Academic Integrity.
+- Consider discussing the concern with the student (privately) and let them know you are required to report the concern to the Office of Student Conduct and Academic Integrity.

 - Wait to provide a grade or grade penalty until the student has completed the academic